A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness: Evasion Attacks and Defenses

 \subsection{Defenses against Evasion Attacks in Speech-centric ML}

 A variety of defenses have been proposed to counteract the insidious effects of evasion attacks.
-One method that has been shown to be broadly successful is adversarial training (AT), in which adversarial examples are generated during the training process and used to further tune the model weights (\cite{goodfellow2014explaining, madry2017towards}).
+One method that has been shown to be broadly successful is adversarial training (AT), in which adversarial examples are generated during the training process and used to further tune the model weights (\cite{goodfellow2014explaining, madry2017towards})\footnote{Note that \cite{madry2017towards} investigates both attacks (PGD) and defenses (AT)}.
 This approach is not unlike traditional data augmentation methods such as additive noise or image cropping, except that the adversarial samples are generated specifically for the model at hand (usually using a white-box attack such as FGSM).
 Unfortunately, despite its success, AT introduces a significant computational overhead since it requires the construction of adversarial examples on each training epoch, as well as additional weight updates.

 Another widely known defense is Randomized Smoothing (RS), first introduced by \citet{cohen2019certified}.
 RS uses stochastic averaging to `wash-out' the effects of adversarial perturbations, which are relatively small in absolute magnitude.
 Specifically, given a classifier $f(\cdot)$ that is robust to additive Gaussian noise, a new `smoothed' classifier $g(\cdot)$ is produced by $g(x) = \mathrm{argmax}_k \ P(f(x+\epsilon)=k)$ with $\epsilon \sim \mathcal{N}(0,\sigma^2 I)$.
 Random smoothing can provide provable robustness guarantees to $\ell_2$ bounded attacks (see \cite{cohen2019certified}).